TEAMMATES/teammates/README.md

 npm run serve -- -p 8090
 markbind serve -p 8090
 ```
-Click [here](https://teammates.github.io/teammates/documentation.html) to view the more about how to run the project locally.
+Click [here](https://teammates.github.io/teammates/documentation.html) to view more about how to run the project locally.

 ## Development environment and guidelines